 Day 3 – Roma Gorge to Kings Canyon

-Rejoining the main road there’s about 45kms left of the black stuff before a right turn onto almost 200kms of dirt through some stunning landscape.
+Rejoining the main road there are about 45kms left of the black stuff before a right turn onto almost 200kms of dirt through some stunning landscape.
 Take your time, drive to the conditions and watch out for wild horses… then try not to spontaneously burst into song.

 Kings Canyon itself, living up its name, is king out there.
 The sandstone walls of the canyon stretch over 100 meters into the skies above and shelter the outback’s own little garden of Eden.